-Themes set the default values various visual settings of the application, and for Pea executable.

-Theming values can be saved in the current configuration, and will override correspondent theme settings, which can be restored clicking on "Reset" link for each variable.
+Themes set appearance for the application, and for Pea executable.
+Theming values can be edited from this tab, and saved in the current configuration, to override correspondent theme settings - which can be restored clicking on "Reset" link for each variable.